People Nerds San Francisco Recap: Top Insights from 27 Speakers

 Aryel Cianflone, Andy Warr, Jen Romano-Bergstrom and Vanessa Whatley on the skills needed for effective modern research.

-Linkedin’s Aryel Cianflone, Uber’s Andy Warr, Bridgewater’s Jen Romano-Bergstrom, and Google’s Vanessa Whatley discussed how the field of user research is changing, and what modern research teams will look like, and be asked to adapt to.
+LinkedIn’s Aryel Cianflone, Uber’s Andy Warr, Bridgewater Capital’s Jen Romano-Bergstrom, and Google’s Vanessa Whatley discussed how the field of user research is changing, and what modern research teams will look like, and be asked to adapt to.

 - Perspectives differed on dealing with data.
 For some, it seemed the role of every researcher would involve some proficiency in coding.
 For others, the key skill seemed to be collaboration—the capacity to work with data scientists, designers, and content strategists.